Digital Dharma: Synopsis

 The mission lasts fifty years.
 Over the decades, obstacles mount.
 Ongoing political tensions stemming from Tibet and the People’s Republic of China mean Smith cannot work directly with China to recover many missing texts.
 While working for the Library of Congress in the 1960s, Smith is suspected of being a spy working on behalf of the CIA, slowing Smith's search.
-As years pass other political and technical issues hinder progress, but Smith persists with his plan, gathering an increasing number of documents over time.
+As years pass other political and technical issues hinder progress, but Smith persists with his plan to gather an increasing number of documents over time.

 In the late 1990s, Smith sees the emergence of the Internet as a great aid in his goal to preserve Tibetan culture.
 He creates the first online library of Tibetan documents, with the hope of scanning over 20,000 texts into the database.
 Then, in 2008, Smith's negotiations with the Chinese come to a halt when Tibetan protests create violence at the Summer Olympics in China.

 Despite the halt in progress, Smith continues reaching out to China in hopes of finishing the project.
 An agreement is finally reached between his organization, the Tibetan Buddhist Resource Center and China to ensure future archival and preservation of the Tibetan texts.
 However, before Smith can complete the work of digitizing all 20,000 documents, he dies in 2010.
 People mourn his passing, but praise his work preserving the Tibetan culture.

-Writing for The Huffington Post, journalist Maggie Jackson said of Smith's dying and the importance of the film:
+Writing for The Huffington Post, journalist Maggie Jackson said of Smith's death and the importance of the film:

 At his death in 2010, [Smith] left behind a single volume of essays, but an enormous lifework: the preservation and reproduction of tens of thousands of rare, seminal Tibetan texts from a canon integral to the history of Buddhism.
 In an age when information seems quick, easy and even expendable, the film Digital Dharma should make us think carefully about technology's relationship to replication in our post-analog lives.